-On May 3rd, the Petaluma City Council will consider crossing a milestone in the City’s journey to achieve carbon neutrality by the year 2030: Adoption of an “All-Electric Construction in New Constructed Buildings” ordinance.
+On May 3rd, 2021, the Petaluma City Council crossed a milestone in our City’s journey to achieve carbon neutrality by the year 2030 with the adoption of an “All-Electric Construction in New Constructed Buildings” ordinance.

 What does this mean?
 We’re glad you asked!
-Simply put, the new ordinance would require all new buildings (homes and businesses) to use clean electricity-based systems in place of pollution-causing natural gas options.
+Simply put, the new ordinance requires all new buildings (homes and businesses) to use clean electricity-based systems in place of pollution-causing natural gas options.

 We know this is a somewhat complex topic, so we’ve broken it down for you below.
 Please take a moment to review the details and learn how you can take advantage of the benefits of electricity in your own home or building.